 In 1972 when I was twelve years old, my parents started the Central Florida Hot Jazz Society.
 They brought in acts like Count Basie, Glenn Miller's band and many more.
 I went to every show and met all the musicians.
 I had to because my parents put on the shows.
 It was way cool and I liked being there for the music and meeting the musicians.
 We also traveled to New Orleans for jazz festivals where I heard and met Kid Ory, Wild Bill Davidson, Bobby Hackett , Speigal Wilcox, Pete Fountain and the Preservation Hall Jazz Band.
 I also met Woody Allen and Louise Lasser when they were playing clarinet and wash board respectively at the Jazz Heritage Museum with a dixieland band there.
 I heard a lot of jazz and watched the musicians intensely every where we went.
 The rhythms, the melodies became embedded within me.
 There was quite often a Dixieland Jazz band in my livingroom playing until the wee hours of the morning.
 I am sure that these experiences have had a major influence on the music I make although I did not turn out to be a jazz musician.

 By age six I was tinkering on the piano, picking out the theme from Exodus on the piano my mother bought for me.
 She thought I should have piano lessons and I went along with her idea.
 After a summer of torturous piano lessons, which despite the crabby old teacher I did excellently, I quit and began playing the coronet in the band at my middle school in 7th grade.
 I also began playing Dixieland at home with my dad at night when he played.
 I played 1st chair trumpet, baritone and coronet throughout middle school, 10th and 11th grade of high school.
 The new band director in my 12th grade year said that it was required that I play in the marching band if I wanted to play in the stage/jazz/rock band.
 I hated marching band and quit the school band altogether.
 So I surfed all summer instead of marching in the 120 degree parking lot for 5 hours a day 5 days a week in the hot Florida summer sun.
 It was well worth the trade off.

 As I turned 16, I formed my first band with my childhood friend Johnny Lemke.
 It was called "Radio Flyer".
 We both played guitar and sang, but in Radio Flyer I played electric piano.
-Johnny taught me a lot of Beatles songs on guitar which I transposed to piano.
+Johnny taught me a lot of Beatles songs on guitar which I transposed from the guitar to piano.
 I studied my Mel Bay guitar chord encyclopedia and began to write songs with the new chords I was learning.
 Johnny and I hung out and jammed everyday after school and at night around camp fires out in the woods on posted no trespassing radio tower property occasionally being chased off by stick wielding rednecks in pick up trucks and police helicopters.
 Radio Flyer played our first show at the battle of the bands in Orlando, Florida in 1976.
 We didn't win that day but I knew then that I wanted more then ever to do it again win or loose.

 By the time I was 18 my friend Chip Cooper turned me on to The Clash.
 I went crazy for the revolution in their music, the energy of their sound, and discovered a whole world of new music that was Punk Rock.
 The Clash were a huge influence on me and quickly became my favorite band.
 Johnny loved The Beatles and when I said, "The Beatles are dead, The Clash live he became really upset with me.
 Because of this we ended up going our separate musical ways but still remain friends after all these years.